mission and background

 How do we know if we’ll be a good fit?
 Do you offer free consultations?
 What is your discounted package rate?

 Yes!
 If you are interested in exploring working with me for a coaching/editing package, I am happy to provide a free 20-minute phone or Zoom conversation.
 Otherwise, we can email first and see if a call is needed.
 I can also email you my coaching and editing informational sheet with current rates.
-My 2023 package rate is $150/hour, with a limited number of sliding scale packages available for BIPOC, queer, or disabled womxn.
+My current package rate is $150/hour, with a limited number of sliding scale packages available for BIPOC, queer, or disabled womxn.

 What does a typical coaching/editing package look like?